 COMPAS (which stands for Correctional Offender Management Profiling for Alternative Sanctions) is an algorithm used in state court systems throughout the United States.
 It is used to predict the likeliness of a criminal reoffending; acting as a guide when criminals are being sentenced.
 Propublica analysed the COMPAS software and concluded that “it is no better than random, untrained people on the internet“.

 Equivant - the company who developed the software - disputes the programme’s bias.
 However, the statistical results the algorithm generates predict that black defendants pose a higher risk of reoffending than a true representation, while suggesting that white defendants are less likely to reoffend.
 Black defendants were almost twice as likely to be misclassified with a higher risk of reoffending (45%) in comparison to their white counterparts (23%).

 3: Facebook’s Ad’s Algorithm

 This issue stems from how the AI machine learns.
-As is the nature of machine learning algorithms, the ad platform formed a pattern from the data it was given, but the data that it learned from allowed bias to slip through, making the AI unreliable in tailoring ads to certain groups of people.
-In response to these findings, a spokesperson for Facebook said that they have “made important changes to our ad-targeting tools and know that this is only a first step,”In spite of this, the company has already been sued by the US Department of Housing and Urban Development for violating the Fair Housing Act as advertisers were able to ads based on race, gender and other characteristics.
+As is the nature of machine learning algorithms, the ad platform formed a pattern from the data it was given, but the pattern reflected existing societal inequalities and left unchecked would have helped to propagate them further.
+In response to these findings, a spokesperson for Facebook said that they had “made important changes to our ad-targeting tools and know that this is only a first step,”, but the company was unable to avoid a lawsuit by the US Department of Housing and Urban Development for violating the Fair Housing Act.